-Collapsible dog bowls take up less space and are great to take with you on hikes.
-A water bottle is important so your pupper can stay hydrated when exploring wild nature.
+Collapsable dog bowls take up less space and are great to take with you on hikes.
+A water bottle is essential so your pupper can stay hydrated when exploring wild nature.

-No one likes stepping into, well you know what, not even dog owners so therefore poo bags are a must.
+No one likes stepping into, well you know what, not even dog owners, therefore poo bags are a must.
 Everyone enjoys a clean campsite.